 Floating Holiday (Employee's Birthday)

 Holidays have a value equal to the regularly scheduled hours of work on the day the holiday is observed.
+Holiday for part-time Employees will accrue based on approved scheduled hours.

-Holidays are not eligible for cash out, except at separation of employment.
+Holidays are not eligible for cash out, except at separation of employment and will be paid to the Employee at the base rate of pay with the final paycheck,

 If any of the foregoing holidays falls on a Saturday, the holiday will be observed on the preceding Friday.
 If any of the foregoing holidays falls on a Sunday, the holiday will be observed on the following Monday.